Raising Kane: Research and writing

 "Significantly, no transcripts of Pauline's purported conversations … have survived—perhaps because she took no notes," wrote Kellow.
 "The only research materials in her personal archive, housed at Indiana University's Lilly Library, are copies of Howard Suber's interviews."
 Suber's interview with Mankiewicz's widow particularly confirmed Kael's thesis.
 Kael specifically did not interview Welles: "I already know what happened," she told Suber, "I don't have to talk to him."

 During his 47-year tenure at UCLA, Suber chaired the Critical Studies program and the UCLA Film and Television Archive, was associate dean of the UCLA School of Theater, Film and Television, and received the Distinguished Teaching Award.
 He became a consultant and expert witness on copyright issues.
-"If I’d only known what I know about copyright now, I would have sued her ass, but I didn't," Suber said in a 2011 interview about Kael appropriating his research for her essay.
+"If I’d only known what I know about copyright now, I would have sued her...but I didn't," Suber said in a 2011 interview about Kael appropriating his research for her essay.